ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 general, fuzzing allows you to find many interesting corner cases in your program automatically, without much developer involvement.

-Finding valid SQL queries with bit flips would take a long time, so there are systems that generate valid SQL queries based on the grammar, such as [SQLSmith](https://github.com/anse1/sqlsmith).
+Generating valid SQL queries with bit flips would take a long time, so there are systems that generate queries based on the SQL grammar, such as [SQLSmith](https://github.com/anse1/sqlsmith).
 They are succesfully used for finding bugs in databases.
 It would be interesting to use such a system for ClickHouse, but it requires some up-front effort to support the ClickHouse SQL